-But alas, my medical students followers, hope is not lost.
+But alas, my medical students followers, do not worry.
 The first step of the problem is admitting there is a problem right?
 Yes, this part of the year S U C K S. It’s normal to uncomfortable and anxious as you settle in life as a first year.
-It’s ok to be disappointed to be back to the study grind as a second year.
-It’s ok to feel unsure of yourself on clinical rotations as a 3rd year and missing having a true summer break for the first time.
+If you are disappointed to be back to the study grind as a second year, that’s ok too.
+And It’s ok to feel unsure of yourself on clinical rotations as a 3rd year and missing having a true summer break for the first time.
 And guess what 4th years?
 It’s ok to feel the pressure of such a huge decision.

 During this time of year, try to keep your head up and eyes on the prize.
 There is a reason you are in medical school.
 You are smart enough, dedicated enough, and determined enough to make it through.
 Focus on the parts of medical school you do enjoy.
 Spend time with and lean on friends for support.
 Find small amounts of time to do the things you have always enjoyed – whether its a night out at the movies, hitting the gym, or even heading out for a night on the town.
 Medical school consumes most of your life, but it never has to and shouldn’t consume all of it!
 This time of year is ROUGH but it too shall pass.
 Each year of medical school gets better than the last.